EtsTest-ReactNativeApps/jibjab/README.md

   and location data displayed as a custom map view.
 - Messages, including sent images and location data, are stored in Google Firebase Cloud Storage.
 - Users must grant permission to the app prior to accessing image library, camera and location data.
-- When offline, the app will dispaly a user's existing messages, utilizing asyncStorage
+- When offline, the app will display a user's existing messages, utilizing asyncStorage

 ## Demo
 <img src="assets/App-Demo.gif" width="300" height="650" >